arun-0/marsrover/README.md

-* The project is developed as a maven project
+* The project is developed as a maven project using TDD.
+It was developed in almost a single sitting with iterative development, over around 20 git commits
 * In order to run the project please execute the class:- "com.lme.robot.mars.client.MarsRobotClient"
 * The program is extensible, ie it can be extended for any other types